Brian Torrealba

-Brian Nicolás Torrealba Silva (born July 14, 1997) is a Chilean footballer who plays as a defender for the Primera División de Chile club O'Higgins.
+Brian Nicolás Torrealba Silva (born 14 July 1997) is a Chilean footballer who plays as a defender for the Primera División de Chile club Deportes Limache.

 Club career

-Youth career

-Figueroa started his career at Primera División de Chile club O'Higgins.
+Torrealba started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.

-O'Higgins

-Torrealba made his debut in the first team on May 15, 2013, in the match against Santiago Wanderers, playing the 90 minutes.
+He made his debut in the first team on 15 May 2013, in the match against Santiago Wanderers, playing the 90 minutes.

 In the 2015–16 Clausura, Torrealba was runner-up with O'Higgins, after lose in the last matchday against Universidad de Concepción, being Universidad Católica the champions of the Campeonato Nacional.

+In 2025, Torrealba signed with Deportes Limache.

 International career

 Along with Chile U20, he won the L'Alcúdia Tournament in 2015.
 He also took part in the 2015 South American U-20 Championship.